fallen-icarus/cardano-swaps/README.md

     - pubkey must sign
     - script must be executed in the same tx
 3. All new outputs to the address must contain the proper datum:
-    - `swapPrice` > 0
-    - `swapBeacon` == Nothing

-The first requirement also means that the datum attached to the beacon's reference script *cannot* be updated.
-This is fine since that datum is never allowed in swaps.
+    - It must be an inline `SwapPrice` datum with a price > 0.

 #### `Swap` Redeemer
 The `Swap` redeemer checks all of the assets leaving the swap address and all of the assets entering the swap address.
 For a successful swap, all of the following must be true:

-1. No swap input utxos have reference scripts - this also protects the beacon.
+1. No swap input utxos have a `BeaconSymbol` datum.
 2. All swap input prices are > 0.
 3. All outputs to the swap address contain the proper datum:
-    - `swapPrice` == weighted avg price of all swap inputs
+    - inline `SwapPrice` datum with the price == weighted avg price of all swap inputs
-    - `swapBeacon` == Nothing
 4. Only the offered asset (as defined in `SwapConfig`) is leaving the swap address.
 5. QuantityOfferedAssetTaken * weighted average price <= quantityAskedAssetGiven